Bridge Accident Lawsuits & Settlements

-As a prominent personal injury lawyer with experience in handling bridge collapse cases, attorney Chris Davis's expert opinion is often featured by local media covering bridge-related issues and/or some of his cases--including the Skagit River Bridge Collapse.
+As a prominent bridge accident injury lawyer with experience in handling bridge accident claims, attorney Chris Davis's expert opinion is often featured by local media covering bridge-related issues and/or some of his cases--including the Skagit River Bridge Collapse.

 Bridge Accidents in Washington State